 Among his efforts, Reverend Dr. Haupt took over the newly founded Breck School, moving it from Wilder, Minnesota, to St. Paul's St. Anthony neighborhood before it moved to Luther Seminary in St. Paul and eventually to Golden Valley.
 This Episcopal parochial school originally opened to provide rural students a chance to obtain an education comparable to larger school districts.
 It has grown to become one of the premier private schools in the state of Minnesota.

 On March 14, 1921, he delivered a memorial sermon in St. Paul for his former Mandan business partner and lifelong friend Hiram Lyon.

 During his later life, Dr. Haupt wrote several books on both his family's history including Two Pioneers of the Haupt Family published in 1937 and multiple ecclesiastical treatises.

 The Reverend Dr. Charles Edgar Haupt died in St. Paul on June 10, 1942.
-He and his wife Alexandra are buried in Oakland Cemetery in St. Paul.
+He and both his wives Mary and Alexandra, Isabelle and other family members are buried in the family plot in Oakland Cemetery in St. Paul.

 The MHSoc's museum and office is located at 3827 30th Avenue NW; PO Box 98; Mandan, ND 58554 Contact us at firstname.lastname@example.org